nekrut/BMMB554/hugo/content/post/topic6.md

 ### 2.1.
 Counting the number of SNPs per exon

 Let's look at the data obtained from the join operation above (you can do it by clicking the "eye" icon adjacent to the dataset).
-Below is a subsample of rows from the joined datasets:
+Below is a subsample of rows from the joined datasets (you may need to scroll sideways to see the entire length of the rows below):

 ----